Codeinwp/optimole-wp/README.md

 Optimole provides an option to downgrade the image quality when it detects a slower network.
 Efficiently encode images by making up to 40% smaller with this neat feature to help visitors in a bottleneck.

 **Compatibility**
 Optimole loves page builders and has unique tweaks to solve image replacements.
-It also has full compatibility with the new block editor in WordPress 5.0
+It also has full compatibility with the new block editor since WordPress 5.0

 **CDN**
 Optimole provides free access to a AWS CloudFront CDN with edge locations in more than 200 cities around the globe.